sandy98/native-chess-board/README.md

 # native-chess-board

 Chessboard native web component with all chess validation rules stuffed in.

+So, at the very basic, all that is needed is including this in your html file:

+`<script type="module"src="chess-board.js"></script>`

+and then, whereever you choose in your html's body:

+`<chess-board background-schema="blue" size="400"></chess-board>`